FAQ

 Do this manually:

-1. Generate your ssh-key by running the command `ssh-keygen'.
-Use defaults and add your passwd twice.
+Generate your ssh-key by running the command `ssh-keygen'.
+Use defaults and add your passwd twice (or just leave the password to do a password-free approach).

-3. MacOSX 10.6: Log out and in again.
-Open a terminal and do `ssh-add', and window pop up, and select all of it (I think, at least the one, save password to the keychain).
+MacOSX 10.6: Log out and in again.
+If you have protected your key using a password, then open a terminal and do `ssh-add', and window pop up, and select all of it (I think, at least the one, save password to the keychain).
 At the next login the key is already in the keychain and you don't have to do anything.

 Every time you start your desktop: